barbagroup/pygbe_lspr_paper/pygbe_lspr_paper_review.md

 #### Reply

 The extinction cross section is the sum of the absorption and scattering cross sections.
-The reason why we report the extinction cross section only is that with our model, it is not possible to separate these two components, however, for such nanoparticles smaller than `20 nm` absorption dominates over the scattering (as detailed in [Petryayeva, E., & Krull, U. J. (2011).](https://www.sciencedirect.com/science/article/pii/S0003267011011196). and [Olson et al 2015](https://pubs.rsc.org/en/content/articlehtml/2015/cs/c4cs00131a)), making Cext approximately equal to Cabs.
+The reason why we report the extinction cross section only is that with our model, it is not possible to separate these two components.
+However, for such nanoparticles smaller than 20 nm, absorption dominates over the scattering (as detailed in [Petryayeva, E., & Krull, U. J. (2011).](https://www.sciencedirect.com/science/article/pii/S0003267011011196). and [Olson et al 2015](https://pubs.rsc.org/en/content/articlehtml/2015/cs/c4cs00131a)), making Cext approximately equal to Cabs.
 We will mention this fact in the manuscript.

 By default, the code returns a file with the values of the potential and its derivative on the surface of the scatterer.
-This could be used to compute the field anywhere in the domain, including the region close to the nanoparticle, however, it would include some modifications on the code.
+This could be used to compute the field anywhere in the domain, including the region close to the nanoparticle.
+However, it would require some modifications to the code.

 Also, in the computation of the extinction cross-section, we use the forward scattering amplitude, as detailed in Equation 5.
 This is one entry of the scattering matrix, and can be back-calculated from Equation 5.
 With the current status of the code, it is not possible to compute other entries of the scattering matrix.

 #### Modifications
-@labarba This modification might need a check on the wording used.
-Mention that absorption dominates when NP are smaller than `20 nm` on 252807e
+- We mention that absorption dominates when nanoparticles are smaller than 20 nm; added on commits [252807e](https://github.com/barbagroup/pygbe_lspr_paper/commit/252807efdb12ec616f9dacc2367c9682a2592f31) and [c7ee588](https://github.com/barbagroup/pygbe_lspr_paper/commit/c7ee588d94f347154585a4d143fde4d4b4ed205a).

 ### Comment 8